jphalip/djangocore-box/README.md

 - Create a pre-packaged VM and make it available for download.
 - Install the Oracle backend.
-- Finish configuring the test runner for PostGIS.
-- Use a more recent base box.
+- Use a more recent base box (e.g. Ubuntu 12.04 LTS).

 Credits
 -------